yfzhou42/YunFan.Zhou.github.io/index.markdown

 ## News

-* Fall 2021: *Learning Invariant Representations with Missing Data* accepted to NeurIPS 2021 DistShift Workshop (on distribution shifts)!
+* Fall 2021: [Learning Invariant Representations with Missing Data](https://arxiv.org/pdf/2112.00881.pdf) accepted to NeurIPS 2021 DistShift Workshop (on distribution shifts)!
-Work by myself\*, Jörn-Henrik Jacobsen, Olina Chau, Adriel Saporta, Aahlad Puli, Rajesh Ranganath, and Andrew C. Miller.
 Work done as part of my internship at Apple Health AI.

 * Fall 2021: selected as a recipient of the NeurIPS 2021 Outstanding Reviewer Award: *given to the top 8% of reviewers who were judged to be instrumental to the review process based on Area Chair and author feedback*.
 Meaningful to me since it was my first time reviewing.
 Glad to be a part of it!

-* Fall 2021: *Inverse-Weighted Survival Games* accepted to NeurIPS 2021!
+* Fall 2021: [Inverse-Weighted Survival Games](https://arxiv.org/pdf/2111.08175.pdf) accepted to NeurIPS 2021!
-A new way to estimate survival models by playing games involving both the failure and censoring distribution!
-Work by myself\*, Xintian Han\*, Aahlad Puli, Thomas Wies, Adler J. Perotte, and Rajesh Ranganath. [public openreview link](https://openreview.net/pdf?id=j4oYd8SGop)

 * Summer 2021: working with Apple's Health AI team this summer supervised by [Andy Miller](https://andymiller.github.io/) and team!